 General (scope, time limits)

 On 15 September 2021, the Swiss Parliament allowed immigration officials to access people’s mobile data if it is the only way to verify their identity.
 The Swiss Refugee Council and UNHCR criticised the measure as disproportionate and an assault on privacy rights.[3]
-In the context of the asylum procedure, no data from mobile phones were analysed in 2022.
+In the context of the asylum procedure, no data from mobile phones were analysed in 2023.
 A corresponding procedure, according to which electronic data carriers can be analysed during the asylum procedure, is only being developed.[4]
 At its meeting on 10 March 2023, the Federal Council opened the consultation on the amendments to the ordinance necessary for implementation.
 The new ordinance provisions determine which personal data on the data carriers of asylum seekers may be analysed by the SEM.
 In addition, the offices responsible for the analysis within the SEM are designated and the procedure for analysing the data carriers is regulated.
 Further amendments concern, among other things, the intermediate storage of personal data and the use of software.
 The provisions also stipulate that the persons concerned are to be comprehensively informed by the SEM about the evaluation.
 They are to be informed of the possibility of evaluating electronic data carriers at the beginning of the asylum procedure.
-In addition, the persons concerned are to be informed in detail about the procedure and in particular about the consequences of a refusal to evaluate the data carriers.
-The consultation will last until 19 June 2023.[5]
+In addition, the persons concerned are to be informed in detail about the procedure and in particular about the consequences of a refusal to evaluate the data carriers.[5]
+After the expiration of the deadline for submitting consultation responses on 19 June 2023, the authorities wait for the results report.[6]

 Cancellation and inadmissibility decision: On the basis of the findings in the preparatory phase, the SEM decides whether an application should be examined and whether it should be examined on the merits.
 For inadmissibility grounds see sections on Admissibility procedure, and in particular Dublin.